AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 * Inability to recognize subtle differences in images.
 For example, slim-fit versus regular-fit shirts.
 * Inability to identify tags based on tiny patterns or parts of an image.
 For example, logos on shirts.
 * Tagging is supported in the languages that [!DNL Experience Manager] supports.
-For a list of languages, see [Smart Content Service release notes](https://experienceleague.adobe.com/docs/experience-manager-64/release-notes/smart-content-service-release-notes.html#languages).
 * The tags that are not handled relate to:

   * Non-visual, abstract aspects.
 For example, the year or season of release of a product, mood of or emotion evoked by an image, and a subjective connotation of a video.